imnuvi/Imnuvi.github.io/content/blog/20_Crochet.md

 ![The cute Turtle](/blog/images/Crochet_turtle.jpg)

 If there is one moral lesson learnt from this, don't stop something before you have actually tried it out and given your all.
 You never know what you are good at and what life will throw at you ( hopefully it's a cyoot baby turtle ).
-I am really really happy with the turtle and will build more, but the first make of anything is always the best.
+I am really really happy with the way it turned and will build more, but the first make of anything is always the best.
 The next thing I want to try is an octopus from the same person.

 P.S: I have called the crochet hook a needle everywhere.